 - Find the Best Credit Card Rewards for Your Agency

 Goodness me oh my … are we done yet?! *sigh* No.

 Now we’ve got to keep track of all the money coming in and out of that darn bank account we set up and the credit card we applied for!
 Doh, what were we thinking setting those up? 🙂

 I’m going to launch in to bookkeeping software options, I promise, but I think it’d be smart to first explain what it is and why it’s so important.
 Bookkeeping helps keep track of your day-to-day expenses/income so that when tax time comes, everything is all organized in its proper category!
 The government is going to want to know how much commission you brought in from your travel sales so you need to keep track of that, among tons of other things.
-Quickbooks has a great article explaining accountant vs. bookkeeper if you’ve got 3 minutes.
+The Balance Small Business has a recent article explaining the differences between an accountant, CPA and bookkeeper if you’ve got 3 minutes.

 Here’s the truth, most new travel agents I spoke with started with Excel as their bookkeeping software and do it themselves.
 It’s not pretty but it gets the job done . . . and for free!
 You can check out the original thread here (and please, feel free to share your experiences in the comments!)